 What of the element surface areas that are part of the surface area of the volume being modeled?
 Generally, these outside areas are subjected to convection conditions.
 For such convection boundary conditions, the flux conditions of Equation 7.82 must be in balance with the convection from the area of concern.
-Mathematically, the condition is expressed as

-Hutton: Fundamentals of 7.
-Applications in Heat Text © The McGraw-Hill Finite Element Analysis Transfer Companies, 2004 where $q_n$ is the flux normal to the surface area A of a specific element face on the global boundary and n is the unit outward normal vector to that face.
-As in twodimensional analysis, the convection term in the rightmost integral of Equation 7.83 adds to the stiffness matrix when the expression for $T^{(e)}$ in terms of interpolation functions and nodal temperatures is substituted.
+Mathematically, the condition is expressed as where q_n is the flux normal to the surface area A of a specific element face on the global boundary and n is the unit outward normal vector to that face.
+As in two-dimensional analysis, the convection term in the rightmost integral of Equation 7.83 adds to the stiffness matrix when the expression for $T^{(e)}$ in terms of interpolation functions and nodal temperatures is substituted.
 Similarly, the ambient temperature terms add to the forcing function vector.